Welcome to Arbor!

 Get to grips with your Implementation Workbook this week - look through each tab and familiarise yourself with the content.
 We will go through this in more detail in week 2 during the Discovery Meeting.

 In week 2 you will have your Discovery Meeting.
 This meeting is a great opportunity for your Project Manager to gather information about your school so they are able to better understand the vision/goals and scope of the project.
+To see the agenda for your Discovery Meeting please click here.

 On your Discovery Meeting, your Project Manager will also review the implementation plan with you so you're aware of key dates, and you'll also discuss the training you have purchased and when is best to book this training in line with your goals.